Have you ever wondered why your cat sits outside your bedroom door?

 Why Does My Cat Sit Outside My Bedroom Door?

-There could be various reasons why your cat likes to sit outside your bedroom door.
+There could be various reasons why your cat likes to guard your bedroom door.

 Cats are known for their curiosity and desire to be near their owners.
 Your cat may want to be near you and be included in whatever you’re doing.